itsbbea/note-taker/README.md

 Visit http://localhost:3000/ in your browser.
 Default provided port is 3000.

 ## Usage
+To access the note taker webpage, please use this URL: https://itsbbea.github.io/note-taker/

 ## License
 This project is licensed under MIT.